-Canon 77D versus Nikon D7200
+Canon 77D vs Nikon D7200

 The Canon EOS 77D and the Nikon D7200 are two digital cameras that were revealed to the public, respectively, in February 2017 and March 2015.
 Both are DSLR (Digital Single Lens Reflex) cameras that are equipped with an APS-C sensor.
-Both cameras offer a resolution of 24 megapixel.
+Both cameras offer a resolution of 24 megapixels.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Nikon D7200 is notably larger (11 percent) than the Canon 77D.
 Moreover, the D7200 is substantially heavier (42 percent) than the 77D.
 It is noteworthy in this context that the D7200 is splash and dust-proof, while the 77D does not feature any corresponding weather-sealing.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 Yet, since both cameras are based around an APS-C sensor, their respective lenses will tend to have similar dimensions and heft.
 You can compare the optics available for the two cameras in the Canon EF Lens Catalog (77D) and the Nikon Lens Catalog (D7200).